gvanboven/SemanticRoleLabelling/README.md

 For the token, the predicate lemma and the

 The selection reason of features from original data:
-* We selected `token_index`, `path_to_prediate_length` and `predicate_index` to locate the position relation from the aspect of index, assuming that the model will learn the dependceny of sentence by learning the index of tokens and predicates. **our expectation is that the machine can learn that a smaller distance between token and predicate means more likely an argument**
+* We selected `token_index`, `path_to_prediate_length` and `predicate_index` because these all provide some information about the location of the token and the predicate in the sentence.
+We expect that it is often the case that the token and the predicate are close together in the sentence, or that the length of the dependency path between them is small.
-* We selected `token`, `predicate_descendant` as corelation so that the model would learn that the relation of the token and predicate from the perspective of tokens.
+* We selected `token`, and the `precidate_lemma` to include information on the token/lemma of the current token and the predicate.
+* We include `predicate_descendant` to the model access to whether the current token is a descendant of the predicate, because this would make it more likely that the token is an argument for the predicate.
+* We add the `head_lemma` to include some information about what the head is of the current token.
-* We also provide `predicate_pos` and `predicate_dependency` for the model to refer from the pespective of syntax and dependency relation respectively.
+* We also provide `predicate_pos` and `predicate_dependency` for the model to refer from the pespective of syntax and dependency of the predicate respectively.

 #### Further Feature Extraction
 We concatenate the tokens as sentence and use SpaCy to get further features and map through the sentences to lexical features.